GeorgeTza90/Portfolio/react-commercial-1/README.md

 # Getting Started
 # Clone the repository
+        (This will clone the repository to your local machine.
+Let me know if you need anything else!)
         Clone the repo using this command:

 ```bash
     git clone https://github.com/GeorgeTza90/Portfolio.git
 ```
-    This will clone the repository to your local machine.
-Let me know if you need anything else!

 # server side
     1. Install Dependencies
         a.
 Navigate to the project directory and install dependencies: